-Self directed 401k real estate investing in Detroit – is it possible?
+Self directed 401k real estate investing in Southeast Michigan – is it possible?

 Yes you can!
 Most people are only aware that they can invest in stocks or funds in their 401k or IRA but you can also invest in real estate.
 (Some IRA custodians don’t want to hold real estate for you, which is why you should find a self directed IRA custodian who will).

 You simply purchase the property in the name of your 401k (not your personal name) and all income goes into your 401k.
 You can even pay for any management fees inside your IRA as well.

 Should I invest in real estate in Southeast Michigan MI with my self-directed 401k?

 What you choose to invest in is up to you.
 However, many investors are discovering the power of putting a cash-flowing asset into their 401k.
 That cash flow is like having an extra contribution each and every month in your retirement account!

 Imagine the power of a consistently cash flowing asset that adds to your retirement account month after month after month with little or no work on your part.
 Wouldn’t that suddenly transform your retirement from something you’re worrying about to something you’re looking forward to?